Ian McDonald (musician): Foreigner

 McDonald moved to New York City in the mid-1970s.
-He became a founding member of the band Foreigner in 1976, for whom he played guitar as well as his woodwinds and keyboards.
+In 1976, he co-formed the band Foreigner with Mick Jones, Lou Gramm, Dennis Elliott, Al Greenwood and Ed Gagliardi, with Gagliardi replaced by Rick Wills in 1979.
+With Foreigner, McDonald played guitar as well as his woodwinds and keyboards.
 Although Foreigner was a more conventional rock band compared to King Crimson, McDonald still made significant contributions to the group's arrangement and production.
-He recorded three multi-platinum albums that made Foreigner a huge success.
-However, he left the group following their third album, Head Games, after disagreements with group leader Mick Jones.
+He was with the band for their first three albums - Foreigner (1977), Double Vision (1978) and Head Games (1979) - all of which went multi-platinum and made Foreigner a huge success.
+McDonald and Al Greenwood both left the band in 1980, after disagreements with group leader Mick Jones.

 Other work

+McDonald appeared on To Cry You a Song, a Jethro Tull tribute album released 1996 by Magna Carta Records, appearing on Nothing Is Easy and New Day Yesterday.
 McDonald was also a session musician and played on T. Rex's hit "Bang a Gong (Get It On)", where he borrowed Mel Collins' baritone saxophone.
 He also appeared on Centipede's album Septober Energy.
 He produced the Darryl Way's Wolf album Canis Lupus (1973) and Fruupp's Modern Masquerades (1975).
 The closing track on Canis Lupus, "McDonald's Lament", was dedicated to him.
 In 1999, he released a solo album, Drivers Eyes, which featured John Wetton, Lou Gramm, John Waite and Gary Brooker.

 In 1996, McDonald toured with former Genesis guitarist Steve Hackett, which was included on the album The Tokyo Tapes.
-The group included a performance of King Crimson's "The Court of the Crimson King".
+The group included a performance of King Crimson's "The Court of the Crimson King", and "I Talk to the Wind", the tour also included fellow King Crimson alumni John Wetton.

 McDonald contributed saxophone and flute to several tracks on Judy Dyble's 2009 release Talking With Strangers.
 The album saw McDonald reunited with Fripp on the 20-minute "Harpsong".

 In 2017, McDonald and singer-guitarist Ted Zurkowski formed the band Honey West, which released an album Bad Old World in 2017.

 Death

 McDonald died from colon cancer at his home in New York City on 9 February 2022, at the age of 75.
-A trailer for a King Crimson documentary was released a week before his death, in which McDonald apologised to Fripp for leaving the band in 1969.
+A trailer for a King Crimson documentary was released a week before his death, in which McDonald apologised to Fripp for leaving the band in 1970.